research-software-directory/RSD-as-a-service/documentation/docs/getting-started.md

 docker-compose up
 ```

-The application can be viewed on http://localhost
+The application can be viewed at http://localhost

 ### Frontend with hot-module-replacement (HMR)